Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Yes.
 The IRS determines eligibility based on your most recent tax return.
 If your first stimulus check was based on your 2018 return because you hadn’t filed 2019 taxes yet, you could receive more or less money depending on your adjusted gross income for 2019.

 Say you’re a single taxpayer who earned $75,000 in 2018 and you waited until July 15 to file your 2019 taxes.
 Under the original CARES Act, you qualified for the full $1,200 check because it was based on your latest tax return for 2018.
-If you filed your 2019 tax return in the meantime with an adjusted gross income of $80,000, your check could be reduced to $950.
+If you filed your 2019 tax return in the meantime with an adjusted gross income of $80,000, you could receive less than the full amount.

 Will my unemployment benefits prevent me from receiving the second stimulus check?